 Ismo: This is the Finnish form of Ishmael.

-Ivar: Ivan is a cool name, but Ivar is even cooler — it's the Scandinavian version of the Irish and Scottish name Ivor.
+Ivar: Ivan is a cool name, but this is even cooler — it’s the Scandinavian version of the Irish and Scottish name Ivor.

 Jørgen: This Scandinavian name is similar to the more familiar name George.

-Magnus: Magnus is a distinctly Scandinavian name.
-It's a great name, and literally means "great."
+Magnus: This is a distinctly Scandinavian name.
+It’s a great name that literally means “great.”

 Mainio: Meaning “excellent,” this name has Finnish roots.

 Olaf: Yes, this was the name of Elsa and Anna’s “imaginary” snowman, but it’s still an excellent name and can trace its roots back to an Old Norse name (Áleif).